flexseth/bioboxfinal/README.md

 - Gravatar - react-gravatar
 `npm install --save react-gravatar`

-##### WordPress Installation
+##### Using the plugin
-In order for the Gravatar to pull for the default block, you must have a Gravatar set up.
-Learn more and make your Gravatar [here](http://gravatar.com)
+In order for the Gravatar to display, the block creator must have a Gravatar set up with their user email Learn more and make your Gravatar [here](http://gravatar.com)

-In order for the bio field to show up, the user who creates the block must have a bio or user description.
+**Bio Description:** In order for the bio field to show up, the block creator must have a bio or user description.

-If you wish the bio name to show a different name, change the display name field on your that user's profile.
+Only one bio box is allowed per page with this implementation.

+**Bio Name:**
+To change which name displays for your bio
+- change your nickname
+- change your display name
+settings in your WordPress user profile

 ************************************
 ### TODO